 If you are planning to open a restaurant from scratch and you have no idea what to expect, fret not.
-We’ve compiled the important things to pay attention to during your restaurant construction debut; starting with what to expect from your first contractor meeting to the first day your restaurant opens its doors to patrons.
+We’ve compiled the important things to pay attention to during your restaurant construction debut.
+From what to expect from your first contractor meeting to the first day your restaurant opens its doors to patrons.

 1.Pay attention to permits and legal documents:

 First and foremost, to do business in Canada, there are government regulations to comply with, and various licenses and permits to obtain.
 The Government of Canada’s website at www.canadabusiness.ca gives a checklist for restaurateurs-to-be on what documents to apply for.
-Once you have this sorted out, you may consider involving your landlord, as they would be interested in what you are planning to do with the space.
+Once you have this sorted out, you may consider involving your landlord.
+The reason for this being that they would be interested in what you are planning to do with the space.